 After all these years, email marketing is still among the most popular digital marketing techniques around.
 And for good reason: for every dollar spent, email marketing generates $38 in ROI (Open in new windows).
 However, a good email campaign requires an effective strategy and the ability to track its performance accurately.
 Some of the key components you should measure include:

-Conversion Rates: Just like on your website, you absolutely must track the number of conversions your email campaign delivers.
-Whether it’s making a purchase or subscribing to a newsletter, track the number of conversions and determine what your success rate is.
+Just like on your website, you absolutely must track the number and frequency of conversions in your email campaigns.
+Whether it’s making a purchase or subscribing to a newsletter, track your conversions and determine what your success rate is.

-Unique Open Rate: This is a great KPI when trying to determine the first impression your email is having when it lands in your audience’s inbox.
+This is a great KPI when trying to determine what kind of first impression your emails give your audience when landing in their inboxes.
 Your unique open rate is the number of distinct opens your email is delivering, allowing you to recognize how many unique individuals you have gained access to.
 A low open rate should encourage you to tweak the title or subject line.

-The number of KPI’s relevant to the world of digital marketing are almost too numerous to count.
-Before mastering all of the components that will inform your business decisions, it is best to understand some of the basics that every marketer should track.
+The number of KPIs relevant to the world of digital marketing strategy are almost too numerous to count.
+Before leveraging all of the metrics that will inform your business decisions, it is best to understand some of the basics that every digital marketer should track.
 Consider these as you continue to improve your web presence and hone your strategies.